fatho/syn-txt/planning/roadmap.md

 - allow configuring the synthesizer from within the language
 - add list value and combinators to language (useful for defining chords on the fly)
 - add record accessors (in the form of dicts)
+- allow multiple tracks to play at once on separate instruments

 ## Now

-- document existing functionality
-- implement useful combinators as built-ins
+- design interface for composing tracks both vertically (playing multiple tracks at once) and horizontally (sequencing tracks and stacks of tracks), like it is possible with notes already.
 - refactor syn_txt::pianoroll interface to be less ad-hoc (or get rid of it completely?)
-- allow multiple tracks to play at once on separate instruments

 ## Later

-- design interface for composing tracks both vertically (playing multiple tracks at once) and horizontally (sequencing tracks and stacks of tracks), like it is possible with notes already.
+- document existing functionality
 - implement sample tracks (playing samples directly, without going through notes)
 - implement more instruments